Cabra, Dublin: Geography

 Cabra is located southwest of the Royal Canal, except for one small piece of land between the canal and railway line, and northeast of the Phoenix Park, and runs southeast to northwest, from Phibsboro at St. Peter's Church and around the sixth Royal Canal lock, and Grangegorman at Hanlon's Corner, to Ashtown and Pelletstown; across the canal are the districts of first Glasnevin and then Finglas.
 The area is often divided into Cabra East and Cabra West, with a notional line of division being the railway line coming from the Phoenix Park Tunnel and going to Connolly Station.

 The Bradogue River, a tributary of the Liffey, rises underground at the southern edge of the district.

 Public transport

 Bus

 The two main Dublin Bus routes for the area are the 120 Ashtown via Cabra West/East to Parnell Street/Ballsbridge and 122 Ashington, Cabra West/East, City to Drimnagh.
 Routes 38/a/b serve Cabra Road, while 37, 39, 39a,70, 70n serve Navan Road.
 Route 11 and 11b travels the North Circular Road, part of Cabra's southern boundary.
 The N2 (Operated by Go-Ahead Ireland) travels through Nephin Road and Broombridge Road.
+Route L89 serves Broombridge Station.